 A new tomorrow for the National Gallery

-Following our 200th anniversary celebrations, we are announcing the third stage in our ambitious masterplan.
-Project Domani, as we have called the initiative, will welcome a brand-new wing and public realm to the Gallery.
+Following our 200th anniversary celebrations, we are announcing Project Domani, which will, in part, welcome a brand-new wing and public realm to the Gallery.
+This competition is expected to attract both long-established and exciting, younger architectural firms.

 This will be the largest transformation since the Gallery’s formation in 1824.